mabdelgowa/ansible_project/README.md

 - **Ansible Configuration**: The `ansible.cfg` file is pre-configured to use the provided `hosts` inventory and roles directory.
 - **Nginx Installation**: Nginx is installed directly on the host machine to serve as the web server.
 - **Dockerized Services**: MySQL and PHPMyAdmin are deployed within Docker containers for isolation and ease of management.
 - **Security**: Ensure that sensitive information, such as passwords and certificates, are handled securely.
-Consider using Ansible Vault to encrypt sensitive data. ([https://github.com/enginyoyen/ansible-best-practises | Ecosyste.ms: Awesome](https://awesome.ecosyste.ms/projects/github.com%2Fenginyoyen%2Fansible-best-practises?utm_source=chatgpt.com))
+Consider using Ansible Vault to encrypt sensitive data.

 ## 🤝 Contributing